Arindrajit Dube

-Arindrajit (Arin) Dube is a professor of economics at the University of Massachusetts Amherst, known internationally for his empirical research on the effects of minimum wage policies.
+Arindrajit (Arin) Dube is Provost Professor of Economics at the University of Massachusetts Amherst, known internationally for his empirical research on the effects of minimum wage policies.
 He is among the foremost scholars regarding the economic impact of minimum wages.
 In 2019, he was asked by the UK Treasury to conduct a review of the evidence on the impact of minimum wages, which informed the decision to set the level of the National Living Wage.
-His work is focused on the economics of the labor market, including the role of imperfect competition, institutions, norms, and behavioral factors that affect wage setting and jobs.
+His work is focused on the economics of the labor market, the role of imperfect competition, institutions, norms, and behavioral factors that affect wage setting, jobs, and inequality.

 Biography

 Dube graduated from Roosevelt High School in Seattle in 1991.
 He received his BA in economics (with honors) and MA in international development policy from Stanford University in 1996.
 He received his PhD in economics from the University of Chicago in 2003, and was a postdoctorate scholar at UC Berkeley prior to joining University of Massachusetts, Amherst.
 He is also a research associate at the National Bureau of Economic Research.
 He is the brother of economist Oeindrila Dube.